Baby Booties – Free Crochet Pattern

 More free patterns (that make awesome crochet gifts) are on the way!
 Sign up for my emails, follow me and never wonder “what should I make for…” again!

-delivered to your inbox!
+Delivered to your inbox

 No spam ever, just “Jo”-ful emails.
 Unsubscribe at any time.

-Baby Booties Crochet Pattern
+About This Free Crochet Baby Booties Pattern

 Warning: these are not to be worn on baby’s feet when he/she is walking or standing.
 There is no slip resistance whatsoever.
 I am such a stickler for safety – please ensure you remove these booties if there’s any chance of the baby standing or walking in the them.